Sheikhizadeh/pantools/Readme.md

 Requirements
 ------------
-- KMC: is a disk-based programm for counting k-mers from (possibly gzipped) FASTQ/FASTA files.
+- KMC2: is a disk-based programm for counting k-mers from (possibly gzipped) FASTQ/FASTA files.
-       The homepage of the KMC project is http://sun.aei.polsl.pl/kmc You need to unzipd kmc.zip and add the path of the right version (linux, macos or windows) of kmc and kmc_tools executables to your OS path environment variable.
+       The homepage of the KMC project is http://sun.aei.polsl.pl/kmc You need to unzipd kmc.zip and add the path of the corresponding version (linux, macos or windows) of kmc and kmc_tools executables to your OS path environment variable.
-- Java Virtual Machine version 1.7 or higher: add the corresponding path to java executable
+- Java Virtual Machine version 1.7 or higher: Add the path to the java executable to your OS path environment variable.

 How to run the program
 ----------------------